Saxo Bank vs Xtrade Comparison

 Which brokers offers more tradeable asset classes, Saxo Bank or Xtrade?

-Saxo Bank offers a more diverse selection of investment options than Xtrade allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 40000, compared to 142 from Xtrade.
+Saxo Bank offers a more diverse selection of investment options than Xtrade allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 60000, compared to 142 from Xtrade.

 Can I trade cryptocurrency with Saxo Bank or Xtrade?